 What solutions can Eurex offer for NDFs and FX options bilateral margins?

 Due to the requirement for bilateral margins, NDFs and FX options are key products for clients to consider.
 Eurex has solutions for both products, and volumes have shifted into clearing as part of the earlier waves of UMR.

-On the NDF side, we will – subject to regulatory approval – offer clearing of the most liquid NDF currency pairs by Q4 2021: non-deliverable USD/BRL, USD/KRW, USD/INR, USD/TWD, USD/CLP and USD/IDR.
+On the NDF side, we will – subject to regulatory approval – offer clearing of the most liquid NDF currency pairs: non-deliverable USD/BRL, USD/KRW, USD/INR, USD/TWD, USD/CLP and USD/IDR.
 The key benefits of centrally clearing these products is the lower margin period of risk (five versus ten days) and the multilateral netting capabilities, enabling the highest margin optimization.

 For FX options, we’re in the process of launching a listed options market in the G7 currencies with a shorter margin period of risk (MPOR) of two days and the ability to transact on a regulated market.
 We are also continuing to improve the flexibility of these products, to allow OTC users to feel more familiar with trading them.
 To offer the potential for margin optimization we will also portfolio margin these products with FX futures.

 ISDA research in 2019 highlighted that 19 percent of respondents are captured by UMR solely on their FX exposures.
 As cleared FX, in particular FX futures, are liquid and available to clear today for both banks and clients, those affected by UMR are able to make use of these products to lower their ANAA exposures.